Benzodiazepines are a class of drugs used to treat medical conditions in the United States.

 Withdrawal from benzos often leads people to continue using; unable to stop on their own.
 Thankfully there are treatment options that can help relieve withdrawal symptoms.
 It is extremely dangerous to try to stop using benzos without medical treatment and supervision.

 We offer a full treatment program for those struggling with benzo use or addiction.
-Our safe, comfortable facility has experienced medical staff who specialize in treating benzo addiction.
+Our safe, comfortable facility has experienced medical staff who specialize in treating benzo addiction and drug rehab.
 We have staff available 24/7 to discuss treatment options Give us a call today at (800) 817-1247